yuexiabaiyi/Portfolio/README.md

 Description:

 This web page contains Video Introduction and Bio of myself.

-Displays some Work samples and skill set.
+Displays some Work samples and skill sets.
+Also Includes a contact page.

 Template downloaded from Bootstrap